leetal/ios-cmake/README.md

 `-DARCHS=(STRING)` - Valid values are: armv7, armv7s, arm64, i386, x86_64, armv7k, arm64_32.
 By default it will build for all valid architectures based on `-DPLATFORM` (see above)

 __*To combine all platforms into the same FAT-library, either build any of the "*COMBINED*" platform types OR use the LIPO tool.
-More information on how to combine libraries with LIPO is readily available on the net.*__
+More information on how to combine libraries with LIPO is easily available on the internet.*__

 ## Thanks To